kubevirt/kubevirt-tutorial/labs/lab3/lab3.md

 By examining the nfs section of one of the existing PVS, we can see how we are using the node to provide such storage.

-The *-o yaml* flag allows us to gather full information for the corrresponding object
+The *-o yaml* flag allows us to gather full information for the corrresponding object:

 ```
 oc get pv pv001 -o yaml